rev087/user-settings/README.md

 # user-settings

 __user-settings__ is a simple way to manage user settings for your command-line Node application.
-Settings are stored as a file in the user's home directory.
+Settings are stored as a file in the user's home directory and all methods are synchronous for simplicity.

 ## Usage